DevecorSoft/blog/cn/devecor/blog/doc.md

-# Documentation quadrants
+# Practice reference for documentation quadrants

-A handy way to ensure the right documentation is being produced.
+Practicing a handy way to ensure the right documentation is being produced.

 ## Introduction